Techtonica/curriculum/html/html.md

 ### Common Mistakes / Misconceptions

 - **Only front-end engineers need to know HTML.** Knowing a little bit of HTML, even if you want to be purely a backend web developer or work on non-Internet-based products, is really useful.
-It'll allow you to make static webpages to showcase your projects, and you could pitch in if one of your colleagues who usually takes care of HTML coding is out.
+It'll allow you to make static webpages to showcase your projects, and you could pitch in, if one of your colleagues who usually takes care of HTML coding is out.
 - **HTML isn't a "serious" language.** HTML is indeed a coding language, though it can't do the kinds of logic-based things or decision-making that languages like JavaScript or Python can do.
 Nonetheless, it's a language that fulfills its purpose very well!